Nikdwal/YetAnotherCubeScrambler/README.md

 **YASG**: Yet Another Scramble Generator
 -------------------
-YASG is a program that can generate scrambles for a variety of different methods and substeps to solve the Rubik's Cube.
+YASG is a program that can generate scramble algorithms for a variety of different methods and substeps to solve the Rubik's Cube.
 Its main selling point is its support for custom scramble specifications.

 The command line version of this program simply prints out a scramble and exits, which makes it highly suitable as a plug-in for building puzzle timers.